agentvoiceresponse/avr-tts-coquitts/README.md

 ## How It Works

-The application accepts a text input from the client via an HTTP POST request to the `/text-to-speech-stream` route, converts the text into speech using **CoquiTTS Text-to-Speech**, and streams the resulting audio back in WAV format, suitable for integration with **Asterisk Audio Socket**.
+The application accepts a text input from the client via an HTTP POST request to the `/text-to-speech-stream` route, converts the text into speech using **CoquiTTS Text-to-Speech**, and streams the resulting audio back in WAV format (l16), suitable for integration with **Asterisk Audio Socket**.

 ### Key Components